John & Mary Lou Missall

 Seminole Wars Historians and Authors

-John and Mary Lou Missall are award-winning historians and writers whose primary work focuses on the Seminole Indian Wars.
-These were the longest, costliest, and deadliest of all the nation's wars against Native Americans and spanned a period of over forty years.
+John and Mary Lou Missall are award-winning historians and authors whose primary work focuses on the Seminole Indian Wars.
+These were the longest, costliest, and one of the deadliest of all the nation's wars against Native Americans and spanned a period of more than forty years.

 John has been a life-long student of history, studies Shakespeare, and has taught astronomy courses.
 Mary Lou has a B.A. from Indiana University and an M.A. from California State University.

 The couple lives in Ft.
 Myers, Florida.
 John and Mary Lou Missall are available for talks and book signings throughout the state and would be honored to speak to your group or organization.
 Contact us at email@example.com.